 Over time old fillings may leak around the margins where the filling meets the tooth.
 The leakage lets bacteria grow underneath the filling which causes recurrent decay.
 Recurrent decay will weaken a filling and may cause it to come out.
 Extremely sticky or extremely hard foods may even loosen an existing filling.
 Establishing a routine of good oral hygiene home care is the best way to protect your investment and get the most longevity from your fillings.
 Bi-annual examinations by a dentist will allow them to monitor your existing fillings and look for cracks or signs of leakage.

 You may wonder if your lost filling can be reused and if it should be brought to your dental appointment.
-During your dental emergency visit the dentist may look at the filling, but it is very unlikely that the Santa Clara area dentist will reuse it.
+During your dental emergency visit the dentist may look at the filling, but it is very unlikely that the Santa Clara area dentist will reuse your old filling or the broken part of your tooth.
 Fresh new filling material will give the restoration a better fit and greater longevity.
 Once placed, the new filling will be polished and adjusted so it doesn’t interfere with your bite.

 Continue to brush for a minimum of three times a day, and floss at least once a day, or as often as needed to keep food from becoming packed into the open space.
 The tooth may have jagged edges, so be careful not to scratch your cheek or tongue.
 Avoid any food, beverages, or activities that make the tooth hurt to prevent unnecessary discomfort.